ministryofjustice/moj-frontend/docs/prototyping/setting-up-figma-prototypes.md

 2. Select 'Assets' from the side navigation and then the book icon.
 <p><img src="/assets/images/figma-guidance-assets-menu.png" style="border:none; max-width:760px" alt="A cropped view of the side navigation in the Figma app, showing The Figma logo, the filename 'Untitled', the file location 'drafts', the 'Files' and 'Assets' tabs, an icon showing an open book, and a search bar.
 The 'Assets' tab is selected."></p>

-3. Look under the heading ‘Libraries added to this file’ If there's a list of the 5 libraries — DPS (Prisons) Figma Kit, GOV.UK & MOJ Styles, GOV.UK Figma Kit, MOJ Figma Kit and PDS (Probation) Figma Kit — the Figma Kits are active.
+3. Look under the heading 'Libraries added to this file'.
+If there’s a list of the 5 libraries, the Figma Kits are active.
 You do not need to do anything else.
 <p><img src="/assets/images/figma-guidance-default-libraries.png" style="border:none; max-width:760px" alt="A 'Manage libraries' window with a side navigation menu showing a 'This file' tab selected.
 The content in the main pane is in two sections: 'Assets created in this file' and 'Libraries added to this file'.
 Under 'Libraries added to this file' there are three libraries: 'GOV.UK & MOJ Styles', 'GOV.UK Figma Kit' and 'MOJ Figma Kit'.
 Next to each, there is a 'Remove' button."></p>

 4. If the 5 libraries do not appear, go to 'Browse libraries' in the side navigation.
 Then select 'Recommended' (it has a light bulb icon).